 When establishing program governance for a newly established program, a program manager takes on the responsibility for establishing program governance that governs all aspects of the program.
 In this context, the program manager is responsible for the governance of the program.
 This includes governing all the components and projects of the program and issues related to their execution and successful delivery of each of their benefits that together contribute to the overall program benefits.

 However, one element related to program governance that doesn’t get much attention is the definition of the interaction between the program governance board and the program itself.
-The program governance board goes by different names in different organizations including steering committee, board of directors, etc. The program governance board is needed to interact with the program for many reasons and unless those functions and processes are clearly defined, it can result in chaos after the program starts.
+The program governance board goes by different names in different organizations including a steering committee, board of directors, etc. The program governance board is needed to interact with the program for many reasons and unless those functions and processes are clearly defined, it can result in chaos after the program starts.
 Those elements of governance between the program governance board and the program include the following:

 - Program initiation – This includes approving the program’s business case along with the final authorization and issuance of the program charter.